 Arzan would scout the streets, garages, construction sites for scrap metal, collecting and welding them into pieces of art he fondly christened ‘Scraptures’.
 What started off purely as a hobby became a desire to start transforming scrap to art form and slowly began to yield income when he sold his first piece in 1983.
-He held his first public exhibition at the Jehangir Art gallery in 1993.
+He held his first public exhibition at the Jehangir Art Gallery, Mumbai in 1993.

 Arzan’s works are a result of his filing, bending, moulding, cutting, welding and burning is a collection of work that is dramatic in its impact; rivers of lava surging through charred valleys, flaming planets spiralling dizzily through space.
 He often uses the play of light and shadow to heighten the different moods of his work.